 Source

-Corporate surplus, retail overstock, emergency donations
+Surplus Intake Corporate surplus, retail overstock, emergency donations

 Stage

-Sorting, quality control, needs-matching, compliance checks
+Processing & Allocation Sorting, quality control, needs matching, compliance

 Deploy